The Purpose of Assessment

 - provide you with feedback on your progress which will assist you in improving your performance;

-- enable the module lecturers and programme managers to monitor your progress and the quality of the programme in general.
+- enable the module lecturers, course managers and your tutor to monitor your progress and the quality of the course in general.

 Types of Assessment

-An outline of each module's assessment(s) will be provided by the module lecturer at the start of the teaching programme.
+An outline of each module's assessment(s) will be provided by the module lecturer at the start of the teaching course.

 Assignments and How to Submit them

-Students must complete a range of coursework as part of their programme; essays, reports, team-work and case studies are all types of coursework.
+Students must complete a range of coursework as part of their course; essays, reports, team-work and case studies are all types of coursework.
 We usually call written coursework which is formally assessed ‘assignments’.

 Assignments are normally launched during lecture periods.
 You may need to submit your work electronically via Turnitin, for which you should follow the submission guidance on your assignment.
 You MUST ensure your assignment has been submitted to the correct area on Turnitin.
 Alternatively, your lecturer may direct you to the Assignment Tracking System (ATS) using a 3-box code to access a frontispiece to attach to your work.
 Input this code when you access ATS.
 Students who are not present when the assignment is handed out are responsible for downloading it from Canvas @ UCB.